Bunk/resume/public/resume.md

 :   *Lead Full Stack Engineer*

+    -   Served as interim manager for 6 months on the Authentication squad.
     -   Led 3 individual teams of \~6 engineers each as domain &
         engineering expert, coding mentor, and force multiplier.
-    -   Established & sponsored the first two yearly all-company Hackathons (IN/HACK) to raging aplomb, bringing together a total of 34 teams with members from across the company ranging from Engineering to Marketing, Sales, Customer Support, and Executives.
-16 separate ideas were implemented directly into the product.
+    -   Established & sponsored the first two yearly all-company Hackathons (IN/HACK) to rave review, bringing together a total of 34 teams with members from across the company ranging from Engineering to Marketing, Sales, Customer Support, and Executives.
+Sixteen (16) separate ideas were implemented directly into the product.
     -   Re-architected and broke apart monoliths across the company into fully functional & independently scalable microservices which dramatically increased engineering velocity and reliability.